binipringle/crim-outline/index.md

 “he has done all that is within his power to do, but has been prevented by intervention from outside” (this came from English common law)

-So if prof mott pulled out a gun and shot at prof k but gun didn’t fire that would be sufficient for the actus reus.
+So if prof M pulled out a gun and shot at prof k but gun didn’t fire that would be sufficient for the actus reus.
 Other courts adopted different tests.
 Four most common:

 **Commonwealth v.
 Peaslee (1901)** (man stacked up combustibles in building and left candle and paraffin nearby, then was going to get a boy to set it alight but changed his mind)

 Is preparation enough for actus reus of attempt?
 Not here, because he was not close enough to completing the crime.

-**FOR OUTLINE:** Felony murder should recognize that the attempted versions of some crimes should be the basis for felony murder.
+**FOR OUTLINE (??!):** Felony murder should recognize that the attempted versions of some crimes should be the basis for felony murder.
 Attempted robbery is a felony so may be the basis for felony murder; attempted escape is also a felony – attempted crime – crimes which are specified – Second degree murder subsection 3 – if he commits or attempts to commit a burglary, robbery etc. in NY the attempt is defined as the attempt to commit a crime –

 ## Attempt mens rea

-**Rule:** If the underlying crime is not a crime which requires intent – look at the handout on TWEN – you can’t be convicted of attempting a result crime which itself does not require intent towards that result
+**Rule:** If the underlying crime is not a crime which requires intent – look at the handout on TWEN – you can’t be convicted of attempting a result crime which itself does not require intent towards that result.

 Second degree manslaughter is recklessly causeing someone's death – we do not have intended second degree manslaughter because there is no intent in the statute – you can’t intend to recklessly cause the death – but **for crimes which do not require intent towards the result you cannot have attempt to commit the crime**